 The effects of caffeine can occur even when you consume it earlier in the afternoon or evening.
 One study found that consuming caffeine 6 hours before bedtime reduced total sleep time by 1 hour.

 Did any of these sound familiar?
-If you think any of these issues might be the reason behind your bad night's sleep, you might want to try changing up your ritual and seeing if accounting for these makes a difference.
+If you think any of these issues might be the reason behind your bad night's sleep, you might want to try changing up your ritual.